Yalding: Buses

+Trains

-Yalding railway station lies on the Medway Valley Line which links Strood, Maidstone West, Yalding, Paddock Wood and Tonbridge.
+Situated 1.1 miles away from the village itself, Yalding railway station lies on the Medway Valley Line which links Strood, Snodland, Maidstone, Yalding and Paddock Wood.
+The service is currently run by the Southeastern train operating company at a roughly half-hourly frequency.

 Education

 The village primary school is St Peter's and St Paul's Church of England Primary School.
 At secondary level, the school is in the Mascalls Academy Comprehensive catchment area.
 However, the village is home to many children who attend grammar schools in the neighbouring town of Maidstone.

 Leisure

 The Greensand Way long-distance footpath crosses the Medway at Twyford Bridge, and follows up the High Street, passes through Blunden Lane, and leaves the village by an ancient byway by Bustom Farm Cottages.
 The Medway Valley Walk follows the river from Tonbridge to the sluice on the east bank, then the Hampstead Lane Canal, and the river to Maidstone on the west bank.

 Yalding Organic Garden has a display of fourteen individual gardens, demonstrating gardening through the last 800 years.
 The plants have been carefully chosen to make sure that they are accurate to their historical period.

 Yalding had an annual contemporary music festival called 'The Vicar's Picnic', set on the edge of the village.
 Taking place every July it attracted up to 4,000 visitors who camped in adjoining fields.
 Notable acts included The Fun Lovin' Criminals, Starsailor, Reef, Norman Jay MBE, Seb Fontaine, Bruce Foxton, Nightmares on Wax, 90's Indie Britpop band Cast, Canterbury folk-hiphop act, 'Coco & the Butterfields' and The Bluetones lead vocalist Mark Morriss.
 The festival last took place in 2018.

 The Yalding and District Beekeepers Association was formed in January 2011, by a group of local beekeepers, and meets monthly in the Chequers Inn, Laddingford.